 ASC Topic 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-As of December 31, 2018 and 2017, there were no unrecognized tax benefits and no amounts accrued for interest and penalties.
+As of December 31, 2020 and 2019, there were no unrecognized tax benefits and no amounts accrued for interest and penalties.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.

 The Company may be subject to potential examination by federal or state taxing authorities in the areas of income taxes.
 These potential examinations may include questioning the timing and amount of deductions, the nexus of income among various tax jurisdictions and compliance with federal and state tax laws.
+All tax years remain subject to potential examination.